thanos/ExZarr/README.md

 ## Zarr Format Support

-ExZarr supports both Zarr v2 and v3 specifications.
+ExZarr provides production-ready support for both Zarr v2 and v3 specifications.
 Arrays can be created in either format, and opening arrays automatically detects the version.

-### Zarr v3 (Recommended for New Projects)
+### Zarr v3 - Fully Supported (Recommended for New Projects)

-Zarr v3 introduces a unified codec pipeline and improved metadata format:
+Zarr v3 is fully implemented with a unified codec pipeline and improved metadata format:

 ```elixir
 # Create v3 array with unified codec pipeline